iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 The `Microsoft.EntityFrameworkCore.SqlServer` is a package that serves as a database provider for Entity Framework Core to bs used with a Microsoft SQL Server and Azure SQL (through database migrations) [@2microsoftlearn2024].
 Entity Framework (EF) Core is a lightweight, extensible, open-source, and cross-platform of the popular Entity Framework technology, allowing .NET developers to dynamically work with databases using C# objects without the need for manual SQL queries that typically need to be written [@3microsoftlearn2024].

-This package, and its affected versions, are vulnerable to unprotected credential stroage.
+This package, and its affected versions, are vulnerable to unprotected credential storage.
 In practicality, this means that an attacker can steal authentication credentials required for the database server through man-in-the-middle attacks between the SQL client and the SQL server.
 It can even occur if a secure connection is established over an encrypted channel such as TLS.

 To fix this, the `Microsoft.Data.SqlClient` can be updated or changed to the following versions: `2.1.7`, `3.1.5`, `4.0.5`, and `5.1.3`.